 Deciding who to rescue

 Evacuees entering Afungi Airstrip are screened by police and security forces to prevent terrorist infiltration before they are accepted on the flights.
 This has resulted in long queues of hundreds of people.

-Many of the evacuees are not originally from Palma, but were working in the area and were forced to leave because of the volatile situation.
+Many of the evacuees are not originally from Palma and do not speak Portuguese, but were working in the area when they were forced to leave the volatile situation.

-'The most challenging part is deciding from the group of passengers available, which ones to put on the flight.
+The most challenging part is deciding who to put on the flight.
 There are sick and injured people, pregnant women, and families with many children.

-'We are unable to take them all and we can’t break up families with many children, so it’s never a simple process.
-It’s so difficult to look in their eyes and hear them plead to be on the flight, and leave some behind.'
+We are unable to take them all and we can’t break up families with many children, so it’s never a simple process.
+It’s so difficult to look into their eyes and hear them plead to be on the flight, and leave some behind.

 Diniz Cardoso, MAF Operations

-Food and engineers also flown in
+Engineers and equipment also flown in

 The need for evacuation flights, food, medical supplies and other relief continues.
 In response, MAF has secured another aircraft and pilot from partner, Mercy Air in South Africa.

 In total, nearly 3,000 people have been killed and almost 800,000 have fled the region since the extremist attacks began in 2017.
 Half of the refugees are children (source: Al Jazeera).